xpack/xpack-build-box/README.md

 ## Future plans

-RedHat extended support for RHEL 7 ends in Aug.
-2023.
+RedHat maintenance support 1 for RHEL 7 ended in Aug.
+2020, with maintenance support 2 to last until June.
+2024.
 However XBB support for RHEL 7 is a tough requirement, and will be dropped in the next major release (2022?).